SiddarthaDarisi/News-app/Test Cases/Sprint 2.md

 Test Case ID-2016:Test if cancle buttone is working in settings menu.<br>
 Test Case ID-2017:Test if settings dialog is rendered properly.<br>
 Test Case ID-2018:Test if some catagories are selected by default<br>
-Test Case ID-2019:Test if cancle buttone is working in settings menu.<br>
+Test Case ID-2019:Test if cancle button is working in settings menu.<br>
 Test Case ID-2020:Test if one catagoery is clicked in settings menu.<br>
 Test Case ID-2021:Test if the loding indicater is shown properly.<br>
 Test Case ID-2022:Test if the news components are fetched properly.<br>